omtslog/RAMium-Browser-Concept/README.md

 * **RAM-Based Databases:** All local storage (browsing history, cookies, LocalStorage, and IndexedDB) is initialized using the SQLite `:memory:` constant.
 Once the process terminates, the session vanishes without a trace.
 * **Local Security:** Protection against physical data extraction.
 No locked or corrupted temporary files remain on the drive.

-#### 2. Selective Storage & "Smart Close"
+#### 2. Selective Amnesia, Password Manager & "Smart Close"
 *   **Isolated Password Manager:** The only module allowed pinpoint access to an encrypted file on the SSD via Windows DPAPI.
 Passwords are read at startup and written to the disk only with explicit user consent.
-* **Session Termination Dialog:** Upon clicking the close button, the `BrowserCloseManager` subsystem intercepts the event and prompts a choice:
+*   **Session Termination Dialog with Pinpoint Amnesia:** Upon clicking the close button, the `BrowserCloseManager` subsystem intercepts the event and prompts a flexible choice:
-  * *[🗑️ Wipe Everything]:* Immediate process termination and RAM clearance.
+    *   `[🗑️ Wipe Everything]`: Immediate process termination (`base::Process::Terminate`) and complete RAM clearance; absolutely zero data is written to the SSD.
-  * *[💾 Save Session]:* Compressing current tabs and cookies into a single encrypted temporary file on the SSD.
-On the next launch, this file expands into RAM and is instantly deleted from the disk.
+    *   `[🎯 Selective Preservation]`: Triggers a custom overlay UI listing all active tab handles.
+The user can toggle checkboxes to save only specific pages (e.g., a work chat or an important article).
+The browser instantly purges 99% of background cache, history, and cookies of unselected pages from memory.
+A serialization thread marshals only the chosen tabs and their auth sessions from RAM into a byte stream, encrypts it via AES-256, and writes a single temporary `session.ram` file to the SSD.
+On the subsequent cold boot, RAMium reads this file, expands the structures back into RAM, and immediately overwrites the file on the disk with zeroes (Secure Wipe).

 #### 3. Hardware Resource Management (CPU Affinity for Gamers)
 * **Core Exclusion:** Integrating the native `SetProcessAffinityMask` API directly into the browser's performance settings.
 Users can manually or automatically free up the first CPU cores (e.g., CPU 0-3)—which are usually overloaded by the OS and games—to eliminate micro-stutters.